 Unfortunately, a ketogenic diet can have numerous side effects similar to other diets that are low in carbohydrates like the Atkins diet.
 Natural obviously does not always mean without side effects.

 Upper Cervical Provides Side-Effect-Free Relief

 Upper cervical chiropractic has been shown in case studies to relieve migraines and headaches with little to no side effects.
 At worst, a patient may want to ice his or her neck after an adjustment, and that is primarily because inflammation may occur when the neck has been misaligned for a long time and is suddenly moved back into place.
 However, because upper cervical care is so gentle, a person may not experience any soreness at all.
-In such cases, the ice just helps the adjustment to hold in place for longer and gives the body more time to heal.
+In such cases, the ice helps the adjustment to hold in place for longer.
+It also gives the body more time to heal.